sashaweiss/vscode-bracket-jumper/README.md

 ## Issues

-Please let me know of any bugs via the issues page!
+Please let me know of any bugs or feature requests via the issues page!

 ## Release Notes
 See the [CHANGELOG](./CHANGELOG.md)